saadl27/PuckoPolis/README.md

     'arm-none-eabi-gcc' is not recognized as an internal or external command, an executable program or a batch file.
     </pre></div>

-    - This error occurs because the command line instance doesn't know yet what is this command
+    - This error occurs because the command line instance doesn't know yet what is this command;
-    - We have to add the path to the folder containing the executable files in the **PATH** environment variable
+    - We have to add the path to the folder containing the executable files in the **PATH** environment variable;
-    - the **PATH** variable is used to store the location of all the known executables the command line can call
+    - 💡 The **PATH** variable is used to store the location of all the known executables the command line can call;
-    - Type the following command (a bit different depending on the OS) to add the path of the ARM toolchain
+    - Type the following command (a bit different depending on the OS) to add the ARM toolchain command to the path:

       ### set PATH for Windows
       <div class="box"><pre>